everpixelgame/docs/gameplay/premium-features.md

 - Total Premium Feature Runs: 1,000 players × 5 runs × 20% = 1,000 enhanced runs daily
 - Assume average 30 $EPXL spent on premium features per enhanced run
 - Total Premium Feature Spending: 30,000 $EPXL daily
-- Total Burned: ~25,500 $EPXL daily
+- Total Burned: ~24,750 $EPXL daily
-- Total to Treasury: ~4,500 $EPXL daily
+- Total to Treasury: ~5,250 $EPXL daily

 ## Future Premium Features

-The development team is exploring additional premium features for future updates, including:
+The development team is exploring additional premium features for future updates, potentially including:

 - **Cooldown Reducers**: Decrease a Hero's cooldown time for a single recovery
-- **Class Skill Boosters**: Enhance class-specific abilities for a single dungeon run
-- **Dungeon Scouts**: Preview dungeon difficulty and potential rewards before committing
 - **Hero Appearance Customization**: Cosmetic enhancements for your Heroes

 We welcome community feedback on these premium features as we continue to develop and balance the Everpixel economy.